windKusanagi/RecipeManager/README.md

+# RecipeManager

-# RecipeManager - An small Angular 4 SPA for managing recipe's ingredients.
+A small Angular 4 SPA for managing recipe's ingredients.
 Requiring authentication and supporting fetching data from firebase.
 Showing or Hiding elements and providing router guard based on User's role.
 Technologies involved: Angular 4, bootstrap CSS and Components, RxJS, firebase authentication and real-time database services, etc.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.1.1.

 ## Development server